balajirajput96/microsoft-365-agents-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

 1. New file - `aad.template.json` is created in folder `templates/appPackage`
    - The Azure Active Directory application manifest that is used to register the application with Microsoft Entra.
 2. Update file - 'templates/appPackage/manifest.template.json'
-   - An `webApplicationInfo` object will be added into your Teams app manifest template.
+   - An `webApplicationInfo` object will be added into your app manifest template.
 This field is required by Teams when enabling SSO. |
 3. New file - `Auth/bot`
     - Sample code, redirect pages and a `README.txt` file.
 These files are provided for reference.
 See below for more information. |
 4. Update file - 'appsettings.json' and 'appsettings.Development.json'